chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints results of the addition
+script that print the result of power divided bydivide